 Mosquito Bites Treatment

 An age-old treatment for mosquito bites is still calamine lotion.
 A non-fragrant, non-irritating moisturiser can also help ease the itch.
-An ice pack can often relieve the swelling and redness, and if it’s severe, your doctor might prescribe a cortisone ointment.
+An ice pack can often relieve the swelling and redness, and if it’s severe, your doctor might prescribe a cortisone ointment for a mosquito bite allergy.

 Why Do My Mosquito Bites Get So Big?